mattlaux/RedditClient/README.md

 - Retrieve posts from hot, new, or top from Reddit homepage
 - Click on post titles to see a detail view of the post with all comments
 - Click on links to view outside articles included in posts
+- Handles and renders a wide variety of media files returned from the Reddit API

 ## Project Status